erikbjoern/BMI_calculator/README.md

 # The BMI calculator

+**Objective:** User can calculate their weight.

-**Objective:** create an application with the following functionality:
+Create an application with the following functionality:

 * Input fields for weight in kg and height in cm.
 * A button for calculating BMI.